kaidez/kaidez.com/_drafts/2015-03-01-ajax-beginners.md

 |   ├── libs
 |       ├── jquery-1.11.2.min.js
 {% endprism %}
 `main.js` will always in the same folder as `index.html`: either one or both of these files will change with each step of this guide.
-This is done so each code sample folder doesn't require its own copy of jQuery.

-The HTML code for each code sample looks similar to this:
+For the example above, the HTML would look like to this:
 {% prism markup %}
 <!-- sample-folder/index.html -->
 <!DOCTYPE html>